-This legislation modifies current law by requiring that the TAVT liability on used motor vehicles sold through dealerships be valued at the retail selling price of the motor vehicle.
-Under current law, the TAVT liability for used vehicles is based on the average of the current fair market value and the current wholesale value of a motor vehicles listed in the motor vehicle ad valorem assessment guide used by DOR, regardless of the transaction price.
+This legislation modifies current law by requiring that the TAVT liability on used motor vehicles sold through dealerships be valued at the greater of the retail selling price of the motor vehicle or the average of the current fair market value and the current wholesale value of a motor vehicle listed in the motor vehicle ad valorem assessment guide used by the DOR.
+Under current law, the TAVT liability for used vehicles is based on the average of the current fair market value and the current wholesale value of a motor vehicle listed in the motor vehicles are vehicles is based on the average of the current fair market value and the current wholesale value of a motor vehicle listed in the motor vehicle ad valorem assessment guide used by DOR, regardless of the transaction price.
 Adoption of this provision means that the TAVT liability would be computed in the same manner for both new and used vehicles sold through dealerships.
 The provision does not apply to casual sales of vehicles.

 - Past versions of this provision have been estimated by relying on a sample of 25 vehicle invoices from automobile dealers provided to the Fiscal Research Center in 2013.
 This small sample of invoices was used to produce an estimate of the average difference between the book value of a used vehicle and its selling price.
-The high estimate shown in Tables 1 and 2 of this fiscal note assumes that the difference between the invoice and book value in the case of dealer sales of used vehicles is approximately \$3,800 and is based on a review of these invoices. - As an alternative estimate, a new data source has been identified that has not been available in the past.
-Based on a 2016 whitepaper produced by the National Auto Dealers Association (NADA), on average over the 2013-2015 period the retail price of used vehicle was 35 percent above its wholesale price. - Based on the TAVT data provided by DOR, the estimate assume an average used car price of approximately \$13,000.
-This value is adjusted for trade-in values and is further reduced to reflect fact that under current law, used vehicles are valued for the purposes of the TAVT at the average of the wholesale and retail price.
-Incorporating these adjustments and applying the 35 percent factor, the estimate incorporates an average mark-up of approximately \$2,200 per vehicle for 2019.
-This forms the basis of the low estimate presented in Tables 1 and 2. - Based on historical data of used car transactions by used car dealers, the estimate assumes approximately 691,000 will be sold in 2019.
+The low estimate shown in Tables 1 and 2 of this fiscal note assumes that the difference between the invoice and book value in the case of dealer sales of used vehicles is approximately \$3,800 and is based on a review of these invoices. - As an alternative estimate, a new data source has been identified that has not been available in the past.
+Based on a 2016 whitepaper produced by the National Auto Dealers Association (NADA), on average over the 2013-2015 period the retail price of used vehicle was 35 percent above its wholesale price. - Assuming an average used car price of approximately \$13,000 based on 2017 data after accounting for trade-ins, the estimate incorporates an average retail premium of approximately \$4,400 per vehicle for 2019.
+This forms the basis of the high estimate presented in Tables 1 and 2. - Based on historical data of used car transactions by used car dealers, the estimate assumes approximately 691,000 will be sold in 2019.